ptdriscoll/klrn-donor-analytics/README.md

 ### Data Setup

 Cluster and segment analyses use data downloaded into an .xlsx file from an Allegiance Fundraising database.
-The Excel file is placed in the `data/raw/` directory.
+The Excel file is placed in the `data/raw/` directory.KLRN Analytic Reports

 The database query is constructed with Allegiance's [Analysis Reports](https://alleg.tv/userguides172/FR-AnalysisReports/AnalysisReports.html), using the Pledge type.
 This is the [specific query](images/2022-09-26-donors-query.jpg).